-The Medicaid program is in place to provide a health care safety net for people with limited financial resources.
-Unlike Medicare, it is not specifically designed for senior citizens, but many senior citizens do qualify for Medicaid.
+The Medi-Cal program is in place to provide a health care safety net for people with limited financial resources.
+Unlike Medicare, it is not specifically designed for senior citizens, but many senior citizens do qualify for Medi-Cal.

 This program is administered by the federal government along with each respective state government, so each state has some latitude with regard to how the program is administered.
 Our firm practices in the state of California.
 Here in California, the program is called Medi-Cal.

 When you work and pay taxes throughout your life, you earn retirement credits.
 You can earn as many as four credits per year.
 Once you have accumulated 40 credits, you will qualify for Medicare when you reach the age of 65.

 Because of the relatively modest requirement, most people will qualify for Medicare, and many people who retire own a home and have some savings.
 If you have resources and you qualify for Medicare, you wouldn’t need Medi-Cal, and you wouldn’t qualify because it is a need-based program.

 In spite of the above, a very significant percentage of seniors ultimately seek Medi-Cal coverage.
 This is because Medicare will not pay for long-term care.
 If you need help with your activities of daily living, you won’t be able to rely on Medicare for payment assistance.

 Long-term care is very expensive, and most people cannot comfortably pay out-of-pocket.